cucumber-attic/gherkin/CONTRIBUTING.md

 Now, copy a `.razor` file form one of the other implementations.

-Your `.built` target should compile your code (if necessary) and run unit test.
+Your `.built` target should compile your code (if necessary) and run unit tests.
-You won't need a lot of unit tests (the cross-platform acceptance tests are pretty good), but implementing a few during development might help you progress.
+You won't need a lot of unit tests (the cross-platform acceptance tests are pretty good), but writing a few during development might help you progress.

-You'll spend quite a bit of time just creating code that is syntactically correct.
+You'll spend quite a bit of time fiddling with the `.razor` template to make it generate code that is syntactically correct.

 When you get to that stage, `make` will run the acceptance tests, which iterate over all the `.feature` files under `/testdata`, passes them through your